-This CEEB Code should be used on all applications, scholarships, college entrance exams, and SAT and ACT exams, as the school's designation code.
+This CEEB Code should be used on all applications, scholarships, college entrance exams, and SAT and ACT exams as the school's designation code.

-COLLEGE PLANNING & GUIDANCE
+COLLEGE PLANNING & GUIDĂNCE

 It is never too early to begin planning for college.
-It should be understood that colleges and universities have different entrance requirements.
-Therefore, the student should be familiar with the requirements of the college or university that is being considered when selecting the courses to be taken at Immaculata-La Salle.
-It is the responsibility of each student to become familiar with the number of academic credits required in addition to the following: cumulative grade point average, difficulty of subject taken, SAT or ACT scores, and letters of recommendation.
-This information is available in the Guidance office and on Naviance.
-Information on college requirements, applications, and scholarships is also available in the Guidance office, as well as the school website.
-In addition, the student should contact colleges and universities to request information.
-The college advisor will schedule individual college planning sessions with each student beginning in March of their junior year.
-Parents are urged to attend.
+Colleges and universities have different entrance requirements.
+Therefore, the student should be familiar with the requirements of the college or university that they are considering when selecting the courses to be taken at Immaculata-La Salle High School.
+It is the responsibility of each student to be mindful of their cumulative grade point average, difficulty of subjects taken, SAT or ACT scores, and letters of recommendation.
+This information is available through the Counseling department and on Naviance.
+Information on college requirements, applications, and scholarships is also available through the Counseling department, as well as the school website.
+The student should also contact colleges and universities directly to request information.
+The student's counselor will schedule individual college planning sessions with each student beginning in March of their junior year.
+Parents are encouraged to attend.